-By solving best-response functions $b_i(b_j)$ and $b_j(b_i)$ simultaneously, we receive equilibrium bids
+By solving best-response functions $b_i(b_j)$ and $b_j(b_i)$ simultaneously, we receive equilibrium bids:

-$$b_i^ = b_j^ = b^ = \nu/4.$$ (4)
+$$b_i^ = b_i^ = b^ = v/4.
+(4)$$

 The symmetric pure-strategy Nash equilibrium (4) is unique and there are no asymmetric or mixed-strategy equilibria (Szidarovszky and Okuguchi, 1997).
-Moreover, bids higher than $b^$ are strictly dominated and therefore should not be chosen by rational economic agents (note that the best-response function (3) reaches its maximum at v/4 given any positive bid $b_i$ ).

-Despite such stark predictions, the vast majority of participants in rent-seeking contest experiments overbid relative to the Nash equilibrium.
-Sheremeta (2013) examines a sample of 30 contest experiments and finds that the median overbidding rate is 72%.
+Moreover, bids higher than b^ are strictly dominated and therefore should not be chosen by rational economic agents.3 Despite such stark predictions, the vast majority of participants in contest experiments overbid relative to the Nash equilibrium.
+By examining a sample of 30 contest experiments, Sheremeta (2013) finds that the median overbidding rate is 72%.
 The magnitude of overbidding is so high that many participants receive negative expected payoffs (Abbink et al., 2010; Price and Sheremeta, 2011, 2015; Chowdhury et al., 2014; Lim et al., 2014; Mago et al., 2016).
 To explain such behavior a number of theories have been proposed, including mistakes, systematic biases, the utility of winning, and relative payoff maximization.
-Although some of these theories found empirical support in the literature, their relative impact on individual behavior remains unknown.
-It is possible that some of the factors contributing to overbidding are correlated.
-For example, the utility of winning may be driven by relative payoff maximization, or systematic biases may be driven by mistakes.
-Moreover, it is an open question as to whether there is an underling theory which potentially could unify all of the existing explanations of overbidding.
-To answer these questions, we conduct a controlled laboratory experiment.
+We discuss predictions of these theories in the following section.